CRA and US LLCs: The Tax Classification Trap Canadians Face

 T1134: Foreign Affiliate Information Return

-Canadian residents who own or control a foreign affiliate — including a US LLC — are required to file Form T1134 (Information Return Relating to Controlled and Not-Controlled Foreign Affiliates) with the CRA.
-The filing deadline is 10 months after the end of the taxpayer's tax year.
-The penalty for late filing is $25 per day, with a minimum of $100 and a maximum of $2,500 per return, per year.
-If the CRA issues a demand to file and the taxpayer does not comply, the penalty increases to $1,000 per month, up to $24,000 for a 24-month period.
+Canadian residents who own or control a foreign affiliate, including a US LLC, must file Form T1134 with the CRA.
+Deadline: 10 months after the end of your tax year.
+Late filing penalty: $25/day, minimum $100, maximum $2,500 per return per year.
+If the CRA issues a demand and you still don't file, that jumps to $1,000/month, up to $24,000 over 24 months.

 Who files T1134

-Any Canadian resident (individual, corporation, or trust) that owns shares or an interest in a foreign affiliate at any time during the tax year.
+Any Canadian resident (individual, corporation, or trust) that owns an interest in a foreign affiliate at any point during the tax year.
 For LLC purposes:

 - A 100% ownership interest in a US SMLLC constitutes a "controlled foreign affiliate" (CFA)